 Bus service to New Paltz from New York City, Nanuet, Newburgh and Kingston is available via Adirondack Trailways, www.trailwaysny.com (800) 776-7548.
 Limited weekday bus service to New Paltz from Kingston and Highland is available via Routes R and H of Ulster County Area Transit, www.co.ulster.ny.us/ucat (888) 827-8228.
 Ulster County Area Transit also offers bus service from the Metro-North station in Poughkeepsie to New Paltz via their Ulster-Poughkeepsie Link.
 Taxi service from New Paltz to Minnewaska is available from New Paltz Taxi, www.npztaxi.com (845) 255-1550.

-From the end of the parking area, bear left on a footpath, then turn right on the red-blazed Lake Shore Carriageway that encircles Lake Minnewaska.
-After a short descent, you'll reach a junction with the Awosting Lake Carriageway (with a swimming area to the left).
-Continue ahead on the Lake Shore Carriageway, which now begins to climb.
-Soon, you'll reach a junction with the blue-blazed Castle Point Carriageway.
-Again continue ahead on the carriageway that goes around the lake.
+From the end of the parking area, bear left on a dirt road, then turn right on the red-blazed Lake Minnewaska Carriage Road that encircles Lake Minnewaska.
+After a short descent, you’ll reach a junction with the Upper Awosting Carriage Road (with a swimming area on the left).
+Continue ahead on the Lake Minnewaska Carriage Road, which now begins to climb.
+Soon, you’ll reach a junction with the blue-blazed Castle Point Carriage Road, which begins on the right.
+Again, continue ahead on the red-blazed Lake Minnewaska Carriage Road.

-About 0.8 mile from the start, you'll reach a junction with the yellow-blazed Millbrook Mountain Carriageway.
-Here, you should turn right onto the yellow-blazed route.
-Soon, you'll come to another junction.
-The Hamilton Point Carriageway continues straight ahead, but you should bear left, continuing to follow the Millbrook Mountain Carriageway.
+About 0.8 mile from the start, you’ll reach a junction with the yellow-blazed Millbrook Mountain Carriage Road.
+Turn right, following the yellow blazes.
+Soon, you’ll come to another junction.
+The Hamilton Point Carriage Road continues straight ahead, but you should bear left, continuing to follow the Millbrook Mountain Carriage Road.

-In another 0.3 mile, you'll reach a glacial erratic to the right of the trail known as Patterson's Pellet.
-Here, there are views to the west over the Palmaghatt Ravine - a pristine wilderness valley that separates the Millbrook Mountain-Gertrudes Nose ridge that you are following from the main ridge to the west.
+In about half a mile, you’ll reach a glacial erratic to the right of the trail known as Patterson’s Pellet.
+Here, there are views to the west over the Palmaghatt Ravine – a pristine wilderness valley that separates the Millbrook Mountain-Gertrudes Nose ridge that you are following from the main ridge to the west.
 Continue ahead along the carriageway, passing more views of this beautiful, unspoiled ravine.

-Soon, you'll notice a sign to the right of the trail marking the start of the red-blazed Gertrudes Nose Trail.
+Soon, you’ll notice a sign on the right marking the start of the red-blazed Gertrude’s Nose Trail.
 Turn right and follow this trail, which climbs through a dense evergreen forest to reach another west-facing viewpoint over the Palmaghatt Ravine.
-The trail now descends, first moderately, then more steeply, and crosses a small stream at a power line.
-The stream crossing features an overhanging canopy of dense vegetation, so it's hard to realize that you're actually under a power line at this point.
+The trail now descends, first moderately, then more steeply, and crosses a small stream under a power line.

 At the base of the descent, you’ll cross the scenic Coxing Kill.
 The trail now begins a steady climb up to Lake Minnewaska.
 This section of the trail is generally drier than the section south of the Coxing Kill, but you should still be alert for slippery spots.
 As you near Lake Minnewaska, you’ll pass a broad viewpoint to the north, with the Sky Top Tower dominating the horizon.

-After crossing the lake's outlet stream, you'll reach the end of the Millbrook Mountain Path.
-Turn right onto the Lake Shore Carriageway, and follow it in a counterclockwise direction along the northeast shore of the lake.
-When you reach a fork in the road, take the left fork, which leads up to the former site of the Cliff House, now a picnic area, that overlooks the lake.
+After crossing the lake’s outlet stream, you’ll reach the end of the Millbrook Mountain Trail.
+Turn right onto the Lake Minnewaska Carriage Road and follow it in a counterclockwise direction along the northeast shore of the lake.
+Soon, a side trail leaves to the left, but you should continue ahead on the main carriage road.
+At the next fork in the road, take the left fork, which leads up to the former site of the Cliff House, now a picnic area, that overlooks the lake.

-From the Cliff House site, continue downhill along the carriageway.
-Just beyond a junction where a road to the right leads to an old barn, continue straight ahead on a footpath as the carriageway curves to the left.
-This path leads over a picturesque wooden bridge (known as the "Dry Bridge"), passes in front of the park office, and continues ahead to join the main carriageway, which leads back to the parking area.
+From the Cliff House site, continue downhill along the carriage road.
+Just beyond a junction where a road to the right leads to an old barn, continue straight ahead on a footpath as the carriage road curves to the left.
+This path leads over a picturesque wooden bridge (known as the “Dry Bridge”) and continues ahead to join the main carriage road, which leads back to the parking area where the hike began.